 The Columbarium is a gorgeous building that seamlessly blends Baroque and Neoclassical features.
 It was first designed in the late 19th century by Bernard Cahill, an architect with a keen interest in spatial design.
 The Columbarium has a large rotunda, mosaic tile floors, and stained glass windows, and each of the rooms are named after mythological winds or constellations.

 There are more than 8,500 niches in total in the building with about 2,400 on the first floor, 2,500 on the second, and 1,800 each on the third and fourth floors.
 It is this beauty that led to the building being added to the Register of San Francisco Landmarks in 1996.

-Perhaps the most compelling reason to choose the Columbarium is that it represents such an important part of the city’s development and history.
 When it was first designed, it was a part of the Odd Fellows Cemetery, built to complement an existing crematorium.
 However, in the early 20th century, the San Francisco Board of Supervisors passed a law forbidding the sale of cemetery lots, halting all burials in the city.
 Within a decade, cremation was also banned, forcing the Odd Fellows to move outside of the city.
 With the structure all-but-abandoned, many families moved their loved ones to other locations.
 The crematorium, and various mausoleums in the area, were destroyed.
 The Columbarium was the last structure standing, and over the decades it fell into disrepair.